This Afternoon

-Mostly clear, with a low around 33.
-Calm wind.A claim was staked to establish Tekamah as a town in October 1854.
+Sunny, with a high near 41.
+Breezy, with a northwest wind 10 to 18 mph, with gusts as high as 26 mph.A claim was staked to establish Tekamah as a town in October 1854.
 On March 14, 1855, Tekamah became an incorporated city by an act of the first territorial legislature of Nebraska.

 A peculiar method produced the town's name.
 According to the diary of Colonel B.R.
 Folsom, who worked with the original townsite company, Tekamah was literally chosen by the luck of the draw.
 When the decision had been reached to make the location a settlement, a problem arose in naming it.
 It was agreed that each of the exploration parties should write their favorite name on a slip of paper and drop it into a hat.
 The first name drawn out would then become the official name of the community.
 The first name drawn was "Tekamah."